sushant94/daedalus/README.md

 # Project Daedalus
-A Cryptanalysis Framework - Developed as a part of VI Sem Cryptograpyh course.
+A Cryptanalysis Framework - Developed as a part of VI Sem Cryptography course.

 #### Current Attacks
 * [Weiner's Attack]()